-This post will be published in the August 2016 issue of Doors & Hardware
+This post was published in the August 2016 issue of Doors & Hardware

 It is not uncommon for a building classified as another occupancy type to include an area used for assembly.
 For example, a nursing home would typically have a dining room, an office building might have a large conference center, or an apartment complex could have a function room that can be used for parties.
 Because the requirements for egress – including the need for panic hardware – are affected by the occupancy classification, I frequently receive questions about these types of spaces.

 An Assembly occupancy is defined by NFPA 101 – The Life Safety Code, as “An occupancy (1) used for a gathering of 50 or more persons for deliberation, worship, entertainment, eating, drinking, amusement, awaiting transportation, or similar uses; or (2) used as a special amusement building, regardless of occupant load.”
 The International Building Code (IBC) includes a similar definition for Use Group A (Assembly) – “Assembly Group A occupancy includes, among others, the use of a building or structure, or a portion thereof, for the gathering of persons for purposes such as civic, social or religious functions; recreation, food or drink consumption or awaiting transportation.”
 The IBC further divides this use group into 5 sub-groups, depending on how the building or area is used.

 Although the IBC’s definition of an Assembly occupancy does not include the 50-person minimum stated in NFPA 101, the IBC does clarify this by defining “small assembly spaces.”
 In paragraph 303.1.2, the 2015 edition of the IBC states that the following rooms and spaces are NOT Assembly occupancies:

 - A room or space used for assembly purposes that has an occupant load of less than 50 people and is accessory to another occupancy type.

 - A room or space used for assembly purposes that is less than 750 square feet in area and is accessory to another occupancy type.